garrandall/popular-music-data/tracks/get-that-love-thompson-twins.md

 ---
 I gave up on lovin'
 A long long time ago
-Ooh yeah I had myself believing
+Oh yeah I had myself believing
 I'd rather be on my own

 If you're pickin' and choosin'